 The Wayne State University Student Center is the heart of campus activity!
-Our mission is to provide you with a comfortable facility that meets your recreational, relaxation, dining, programming and meeting needs.
-Fall 2006 Hours: Monday - Friday 7 a.m. - 10 p.m.; Saturday 9 a.m. - 10 p.m.; Sunday 10 a.m. - 4 p.m.
+Our mission is to provide you with a comfortable facility that meets your recreational, relaxation, dining, programming, and meeting needs.

 The Mort Harris Recreation and Fitness Center (MHRFC) is a state-of-the-art facility conveniently located in the heart of campus.
 Highlights of the facility include a 30-foot high climbing wall, leisure pool with giant water slide, water fitness/recreation area, lazy river, bubble bench, leisure bench and 12-person spa, a full-size gymnasium, 3-lane walking track.
 For more information, please call the MHRFC information line at 313-577-BFIT (2348).